amalgam8/amalgam8.github.io/_docs/amalgam8-architecture.md

    routing, and employs a simple daemon for receiving and updating the routing rules in Nginx, and for service registration & heartbeat (where needed).

-Applications run as tenants of the Registry and the Controller.
-They register their services in the Registry and use the Controller to manage the sidecars.
-The following diagram illustrates how the three components work together.
+The following diagram illustrates how the three components work together:

 ![how it works](/docs/figures/how-amalgam8-works.svg)